inform-us/requirements_specifications/informus/rules/Epidural and motor block.md

 Week defined a Monday 00:00 – Sunday 23:59

-## Chart 1a - DAY Motor Block Assessment Time Interval Chart
+## Chart 1a - DAY Motor Block Assessment Interval Chart

 Day start time is 08:15 and end time is 20:14 to allow for 15 minutes documentation leeway.